riyanka02/riyanka02/README.md

 # Hi, I'm Riyanka Nag! 👋
-A Computer Science student deeply passionate about Programming, Web Development, and DevOps methodologies, I aspire to become a Software Developer.
+A Computer Science student deeply passionate about Programming, Web Development, DevOps and AWS.
+I aspire to become a Software Engineer.
 My journey encompasses immersing myself in the vast realm of computer science, continuously exploring new ideas, and eagerly sharing my insights with the community.

 ## 🚀 About Me